The Multiple directions approach:

 It’s simple plug and play.

 But is that the only way to develop “ aerobic power” for a sprinter?
 My answer would be no.

 Attacking it from multiple directions:

 Instead, I think training should be looked at trying to cause adaptation.
 In order to adapt, a new stimulus has to be applied.
 What that means, is that something has to vary, and sometimes in order to get new adaptation we have to attack the problem from a new outlook.
-It’s almost like trying to get rid of bacterial infection.
-For a while if we give a standard antibiotic, it works.
+It’s almost like trying to get rid of a bacterial infection.
+For a while, if we give a standard antibiotic, it works.
 Over time though, the bacteria might adapt, and that standard antibiotic has to be changed if we want to get rid of that bacteria.
 The same simple analogy can be used in comparing people.
 For some, a simple dose of amoxicillin will work, while others need a different strand.

 There should be multiple ways to develop an attribute.

 When you get a HS kid, you get a clean slate.
 They haven’t really been challenged in many ways and they will adapt to almost anything.
 That’s one of the reasons I think there are a wide range of training methods used with varying degrees of success with HS athletes.
 Everything is new.

 We’ve all heard stories of the runner who ran somewhat well off of doing repeat 200’s 5 days a week that were assigned by his football coach who was trying to coach track and somehow could run the mile decently well.
 It’s always amazed me how some people run quick off what we’d consider sub-optimal training.
 I think part of the answer is what I stated above, the athlete has a clean slate, lots of energy to adapt, and will adapt to almost anything.
 The problem comes when it is time to improve more, and they’ve got nowhere to go in some directions.